Joshhortt/studious-advice/README.md

 ## Description

 _The purpose of this Webpage is to explain how to better prepare_,<br/>
-_for study when taking this program called "Learn how to program" _.<br/>
+_for study when taking this program called_: "Learn how to program".<br/>
 _with EPICODUS, a vocational school for programmers_.

 ## Setup/Installation Requirements